 SUITABLE ONLY FOR EXPERIENCED HIKERS

 We travel south from Salta through the Parque Nacional de los Cardones into the Valles Calchaquies.
-We will have time for a short walk along the way, before overnight and acclimatisation in Cachi.
-(2,200m).
+We will have time for a couple of hours' hiking along the way, and could even visit a vineyard in the world's highest altitude wine region.
+Overnight and acclimatisation in Cachi, a restful, scenic town protected by a 6,300m mountain range.
+(2,300m).

 On our first day of full hiking, we follow a riverbed upsteam, hitting the 3,000m altitude mark before a picnic lunch.
 Then it’s a tough climb to a peak of 3,558m, our highest altitude along the whole walk, to be rewarded by some stunning views of the snow-topped mountains of Cachi, Palermo and San Miguel: and the multi-coloured canyon of Vallecito.
 We arrive at Patahuasi for our overnight stop in the adobe brick home of Juan and Nilda.
 They will cook us dinner before the night’s entertainment: marvelling at the stunning starscape in this corner of wilderness.